cabforum/netsec/docs/NSR.md

 Certification Authorities MUST define an inventory of systems that perform the following CA functions: certificate request, certificate validation, signing, certificate revocation, serving certificate status information, key escrow.
 Policies and procedures MUST apply to all systems in the inventory of systems.

-The policies and procedures SHOULD also apply to Systems which perform Audit Logging and Monitoring, IDPSes andSystems which perform/manage user or machine authentication.
+The policies and procedures SHOULD also apply to Systems which perform Audit Logging and Monitoring, IDPSes and Systems which perform/manage user or machine authentication.

 ## 4.2 Vulnerability management timeframe